phil294/tkbash/README.md

 			Variable to hold the value associated with the element.

 		When adding an element for the first time, all positional options are required (-x, -y, -w, -h).
 See general element options.

 Window properties
 Set options for the entire interface / window as described above.
 You can set width and height if BOTH are specified (if w and y are also specified, you will set also the window position).
 	--theme <themename>
-		Set the look and feel used by all ttk-controls.
+		Set the look and feel used by all all elements.
 Available themes usually include clam, alt, default and classic.
+Important: If you use this option, any individual styling to themed elements might be gone and needs to be reapplied.
 	--title <title>
 		Set the window title.
 	--alwaysontop, --topmost <switch>